smkim1223/Note_Obsidian_Git/Derivation of C-C coupling rate equation.md

 \frac{r_{s e l f}}{[L]}=\frac{\gamma_{* M-O} k_{2} k_{10} K_{1} K_{9} a_{C_{3} H_{6} O} a_{C_{7} H_{6} O}}{k_{4} K_{3} a_{C_{3} H_{6} O}+k_{10} K_{9} a_{C_{7} H_{6} O}} \tag{S.41}
 \end{equation*}
 $$

+REF:
+(14) S. Wang, K. Goulas, E. Iglesia, Condensation and esterification reactions of alkanals, alkanones, and alkanols on TiO2: Elementary steps, site requirements, and synergistic effects of bifunctional strategies, Journal of Catalysis, 340 (2016) 302-320.

+(15) S. Wang, E. Iglesia, Entropy-Driven High Reactivity of Formaldehyde in Nucleophilic Attack by Enolates on Oxide Surfaces, Journal of the American Chemical Society, 140 (2018) 775-782.

+(16) S. Wang, E. Iglesia, Substituent Effects and Molecular Descriptors of Reactivity in Condensation and Esterification Reactions of Oxygenates on Acid–Base Pairs at TiO2 and ZrO2 Surfaces, Journal of Physical Chemistry C, 120 (2016) 21589-21616.

+(17) A.A.
+Khechfe, T.B.M.
+Matha, Y. Román-Leshkov, Solvent Polarity and Framework Hydrophobicity of Hf-BEA Zeolites Influence Aldol Addition Rates in Organic Media, ACS Catalysis, 13 (2023) 6474-6485.